tdcosim/TDcoSim/docs/user_guide/user_guide_user_interaction.md

 4. Run the co-simulation
 5. Launch browser based dashboard to analyze the results

+***
+***Note:*** The **tdcosimapp** can be invoked using the *tdcosim* command from the command line .

+***

 ## Create Configuration Template

 ```
-python tdcosimapp.py --type template --templatePath config.json --simType static
+tdcosim template --templatePath config.json --simType static
 ```

-Let us go over the above command. **--type template** specifies that the user is interested in using tdcosimapp to create configuration template.
+Let us go over the above command. **template** specifies that the user is interested in using tdcosimapp to create configuration template.
 Next, **--templatePath config.json** specifies that the user wants to store the created configuration in the current working directory under the name config.json.
 Finally, the type of configuration is specified using **--simType static**.
 One can create the configuration template for a dynamic co-simulation using,

 ```
-python tdcosimapp.py --type template --templatePath config.json --simType dynamic
+tdcosim template --templatePath config.json --simType dynamic
 ```

 ## Configuration File Help

 ```
-python tdcosimapp.py --configHelp outputConfig
+tdcosim template --configHelp outputConfig
 ```
 This will show the following information,